leocsato/detector_mw/README.md

 # detector_mw

+Requeriments:
+-Python
+-Database of API Calls for both benign files and malware -Tensorflow

 This work is a neural network made to optimize the detection of malwares by classifiers.

 It is an Autoencoder, made using Tensorflow and trained to "clean" Windows API calls from executable files.